LAST REVIEWED Dec 18 2020 15 MIN READ

 Roughly half of American adults are married today versus 72% in the 1960s and one-quarter of people aged 25-34 projected to never marry, retirement planning for singles will become more important.
 Most retirement advice applies, but special considerations for singles include contingency planning for living alone as well as special strategies when it comes to planning for your health, care, and estate.
 It’s about building out a robust safety net.

-1. Build your retirement team.
+1. Build your retirement team

 If you’re single, you may have friends or loved ones to tap into to help support you in retirement, but you may also need to consult some of the following types of professionals to your roster to help planning: 1) geriatric care managers can help with Medicare paperwork, medications, and connections to the care ecosystem, including in-home care, home health aides, and facility-based care, 2) Elder law attorneys can help you look after your estate and documentation for what you want to have happen to everything in your legacy, 3) a CPA can help with tax planning, and 4) a Professional Fiduciary can help with legal, financial, and health care decisions.

-2. Consider contingencies.
+2. Consider contingencies

-To help ensure you won’t need to tap into the retirement savings you already have, make sure that you have emergency savings built up as well disability insurance coverage, just in case you find yourself needing to take time away from work.
+To help ensure you won’t need to tap into the retirement savings you already have, make sure that you have emergency savings built up as well as disability insurance coverage, just in case you find yourself needing to take time away from work.

 The Human Interest Team